Dead zone (ecology): Causes

+Changes in ocean circulation triggered by ongoing climate change could also add or magnify other causes of oxygen reductions in the ocean.
+Scientific studies of the water column, wind and discharge patterns near the mouths of the Mississippi and Atchafalaya Rivers has demonstrated certain exchanges of bottom water in the Texas-Louisiana shelf that might impact the dynamics within the dead zone.

 Remains of organisms found within sediment layers near the mouth of the Mississippi River indicate four hypoxic events before the advent of synthetic fertilizer.
 In these sediment layers, anoxia-tolerant species are the most prevalent remains found.
 The periods indicated by the sediment record correspond to historic records of high river flow recorded by instruments at Vicksburg, Mississippi.

-Changes in ocean circulation triggered by ongoing climate change could also add or magnify other causes of oxygen reductions in the ocean.